dataluscorp/browser/intl/docs/locale.rst

 ("April", "Tuesday" etc.).

-For that reason it is tricky to follow regional preferences in a scenario where Operating System locale selection does not match the Firefox UI locales.
+For that reason it is tricky to follow regional preferences in a scenario where Operating System locale selection does not match the Datalus UI locales.

-Such behavior might lead to a UI case like "Today is 24 października" in an English Firefox with Polish date formats.
+Such behavior might lead to a UI case like "Today is 24 października" in an English Datalus with Polish date formats.

-For that reason, by default, Gecko will *only* look into OS Preferences if the *language* portion of the locale of the OS and Firefox match.
+For that reason, by default, Gecko will *only* look into OS Preferences if the *language* portion of the locale of the OS and Datalus match.
-That means that if Windows is in "**en**-AU" and Firefox is in "**en**-US" Gecko will look into Windows Regional Preferences, but if Windows is in "**de**-CH" and Firefox is in "**fr**-FR" it won't.
+That means that if Windows is in "**en**-AU" and Datalus is in "**en**-US" Gecko will look into Windows Regional Preferences, but if Windows is in "**de**-CH" and Datalus is in "**fr**-FR" it won't.
 In order to force Gecko to look into OS preferences irrelevant of the language match, set the flag :js:`intl.regional_prefs.use_os_locales` to :js:`true`.